 ABOUT GEORGETOWN UNIVERSITY

 Established in 1789, Georgetown is the nation’s oldest Catholic and Jesuit university.
 Drawing upon this legacy, we provide students with a world-class learning experience focused on educating the whole person through exposure to different faiths, cultures, and beliefs.
 With our Jesuit values and location in Washington, D.C., Georgetown offers students a distinct opportunity to learn, experience, and understand more about the world.

 ABOUT MARIA AND ALBERTO DE LA CRUZ

 Maria and Alberto E. de la Cruz are both graduates of Georgetown University.
-Alberto has been the president and chief executive officer of Coca-Cola Puerto Rico Bottlers (CCPRB) since 1985 and president of Coca-Cola Bottling of Trinidad, among others.
-He owns several other companies as well.
+Alberto has been the president and chief executive officer of Coca-Cola Puerto Rico Bottlers (CCPRB) since 1985, president of Coca-Cola Bottling of Trinidad, and an owner of other businesses.
 For 24 years, Maria has owned and served as president of Jacadi, a French children’s retail chain in the South Florida area.
 She also owned and operated the Don Algodón and Furla franchises for Puerto Rico in the 1990s and 2000s, and in 2011 started her own jewelry collection, Mari Mari Jewelry.
-Together they have three children: Alberto G., Ileana (also a Georgetown alumna), and Alvaro.
+Together they have three children: Alberto G., Ileana (C’17), and Alvaro (C’22).